tommykangdra/Machine-Learning-in-Emotion-Consulting-Service-/README.md

 #### 1. Feature #1: Likability Estimator

-&emsp;to address the pain point of "Difficulties in knowing their position in courtship market"
+to address the pain point of "Difficulties in knowing their position in courtship market".
+We use different machine learning regression models that able to translate from the 6 qualities of a person into the percentage of likability of the person.

 &emsp;**Models:** Logistic Regression, Decision Tree, Random Forrest, XGBoost